DilerAzad/DataStructures/README.md

 # DataStructures
-This reco have code of my DSA practice
+This repository have code of my DSA practice